Time to Read: 7 mins

 Pugs are predisposed to some illnesses.
 It is a good idea to insure your Pug from a puppy as younger animals are cheaper to insure.
 This is largely due to the fact they do not have the issues related to ageing.
 Often conditions do not show up until later in life.
 Insuring your Pug from a young age will mean any issues that may arise will be covered through your insurance provider.
 While genetics can give you an idea of what conditions your dog may have, there could be unforeseen medical bills.

 Although it is recommended to insure your Pug from a young age it is not required as older dogs can get insurance too.
-We may even be able to cater for your Pug should it have pre-existing conditions.

 See how we can help you to insure your Pug today.